I need everyone to take a second and just breathe.

 You WILL make yourself miserable.
 At the very least, you’ll make yourself crazy trying to implement every trick in the book.

-The reality is: that book is changing all the time.
+That book is changing all the time.
 I’m all for staying up on trends, testing, and optimizing.
 First mover advantage is also a real thing.
 However, just like other things in life, you can’t be the best at everything.

 Businesses and brands are getting so caught up in the hacks that they aren’t focusing on the most important part: valuable content plus a strategy.